ng-girls/todo-list-tutorial-portuguese/component.md

 </h1>
 ```

 The double curly braces and their content are called **Interpolation**.
-This is one way to bind data in Angular.
+This is one form of ** data binding** in Angular.
 As we mentioned before, the code in this file is not used as is when the browser renders the component.
 Angular compiles it to JavaScript code.
-In one of the compilation steps it looks for Interpolations inside the template.
-The content of the Interpolation is an expression, written in JavaScript.
-In run time the expression is evaluated, and then you see the result.
+In one of the compilation steps it looks for Interpolations inside the template. **The content of the Interpolation is an expression, written in JavaScript.** In run time the expression is evaluated, and then you see the result.

 Interpolation is one of the strongest, most basic features in Angular.
 It exists from the very beginning of Angular - in the first version.
 It makes it really simple to insert dynamic data to the view.